vikashyadav1991/WeblogChallenge/README.md

 ## Code Execution Command
 `spark-submit analysis.py`

+`analysis.ipynb` contains the jupyter notebook execution of the same code.

 The challenge is to make make analytical observations about the data using the distributed tools below.

 ## Processing & Analytical goals: